hautonjt/data-pipeline/docs/pipeline.md

 ---

-# Configuring Kafka
+# Exercise: Configuring Kafka

 **1. Accessing Kafka-UI**
 Once the deployment is done, the UI is accessible at <a href="http://localhost:32000" target="_blank">http://localhost:32000</a>.
 **2. Create filebeat topic**
-On the left sidebar, click *Topics*, then on the top right, select "Add a Topic".
-Fill out the following settings:
+On the left sidebar, click "Topics", then on the top right, select "Add a Topic".
+Fill out the following settings, then select "Create" to create the `filebeat` topic:
   - Topic Name: `filebeat`
   - Number of partitions: `3`
   - Min in-sync replicas: `2`
   - Replication factor: `2`
   - Time to retain data: `1 day` (select the "1 day" box below the input)

-Then select "Create".

 ---

-# Configuring Kafka (2)
+# Exercise: Configuring Kafka (2)

-**3. Mini-Exercise**

-Repeat the prior steps with the topics "metricbeat", "packetbeat", and "prometheus".
+**Mini-Lab**: Repeat the prior steps with the topics `metricbeat`, `packetbeat`, and `prometheus`.
 All other settings should remain the same.
 Your final screen topics screen should look something like this:

 ![height:300px center](images/kafka-topics.png)